-When the Department for Communities and Local Government (DCLG) and the Treasury supported the approach of the Tariff in December 2005 it was on the basis of putting robust mechanisms in place for managing and monitoring programme delivery, finance and risk.
+- 40. When the Department for Communities and Local Government (DCLG) and the Treasury supported the approach of the Tariff in December 2005 it was on the basis of putting robust mechanisms in place for managing and monitoring programme delivery, finance and risk. - 41.
 The money raised by the Tariff will be paid to English Partnerships as the body responsible for co-ordinating the infrastructure associated with future growth in Milton Keynes.
-The Agency has produced a Business Plan and a set of Delivery Plans which set out a detailed programme of work to be delivered by Milton Keynes Partnership and its partners over the next five years, together with financial implications of delivery, outline management processes and a high level risk register.
-Both the Business Plans and Delivery Plans are subject to approval by MKC and will be periodically reviewed by the Agency.
+Milton Keynes Partnership (MKP) has produced a Business Plan and a set of Delivery Plans which set out a detailed programme of work to be delivered by Milton Keynes Partnership and its partners over the next five years, together with financial implications of delivery, outline management processes and a high level risk register.
+Both the Business Plans and Delivery Plans are subject to approval by MKC and will be periodically reviewed by MKP. - 42.
 A management structure has been established to manage and implement the Delivery Plan.
-This comprises:

-- A Programme Management Board which oversees the MKP Delivery Plan, including the tariff funding arrangements; - Joint Delivery Teams to manage various elements of the Delivery Plan including Housing, Transport, Utilities, Community Infrastructure; CMK Joint Venture and Inward Investment.
+This comprises: - A Programme Management Board which oversees the MKP Delivery Plan, including the Tariff funding arrangements; - Joint Delivery Teams to manage various elements of the Delivery Plan including Housing, Transport, Utilities, Community Infrastructure; CMK Joint Venture and Inward Investment.

-Source: Programme Management Board, Draft Terms of Reference, 28/04/06
+Source: Programme Management Board, Terms of Reference, 12/06/06

-Each Joint Delivery Team is made up of established delivery agencies that have statutory responsibilities for delivery of infrastructure in Milton Keynes.
+43. Each Joint Delivery Team is made up of established delivery agencies that have statutory or lead responsibilities for delivery of infrastructure in Milton Keynes.